pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

      * The :ref:`--user general option`,  defines the WBEM server user name
      * The :ref:`--password general option`, defining the password for the WBEM server user
-     * The :ref:`--no-verify general option` that defines whether the client verifies certificates received from the WBEM server,
+     * The :ref:`--verify general option` that defines whether the client verifies certificates received from the WBEM server,
      * The :ref:`--certfile general option`, client certificate file,
      * The :ref:`--keyfile general option`,  client key file,